Latest News

 The finishing touches are completing this week in what has been a project under development for a couple of years.
 Jim Carney, the general manager says; “The goal is to provide the best equipped, and most labour saving facility for growers to have an alternative to the uneconomical costs of packing themselves or with more expensive commercial packers.”
 Major financial contributors to the project are growers Jim and Lois Carney, Don and Wendy Reynolds and Sunfresh - with member growers located from Childers to across the state, all having invested in the pack shed to contain their packing costs.
 Joining them are over a dozen growers and ever-increasing number of non-stakeholder participants, ready to increase their yield from a market that is looking for fewer supplier entities.

 The shed is equipped with two Dual Lane Sorters with over 100 auto tray fill outlets where the fruit is aligned by packers and labelled with a bar code.
-After trays are filled, the trays are flicked forward onto a belt system, which feeds into an automatic carton conveying system controlled by electronic eyes to distribute and sort the cartons into lanes for automated labelling of the premium and first grade fruit.
+After trays are filled, the trays are flicked forward onto a belt system, which feeds into an automatic carton conveying system controlled by electronic eyes to distribute and sort the cartons into lanes for automated labeling of the premium and first grade fruit.
 The system eliminates much of the handling that takes place in any of the other commercial or private packing sheds and reduces labour costs by 30-50%.

 The growers also receive deep discounts in the negotiated bulk pricing of the packing materials, discounted freight from farm to market and enjoy the higher returns from a true marketer in Sunfresh - who works only on a commission - means the more money received for the grower, is in their best interest also.